 On Tuesday, a worship leader explained on his blog why he won’t sing songs from Hillsong or Jesus Culture at his church.
 The blog post was taken down because the debate got pretty intense.
 But if you’re looking for the summary, he chooses to avoid songs from those two churches because of the theology taught by their pastors.
-Specifically the prosperity gospel.
+Specifically what many determine to be the prosperity gospel.

 His idea is that singing these songs endorses the platform, contributes financially to their goals, and contributes to the compromised philosophy.